 Motorsport, whether as a competitor or a spectator, can be a very dangerous affair.
 This has always been the case, which is why safety has become the number one priority of the industry.
 As tempting as it is to win a race, reach higher speeds, or experience the full potential of a supercar, we must first and foremost ensure our own safety, as well as the safety of those around us.
-Race Active places a strong and uncompromising emphasis on the safety of our entire community, and will continue to do so without question.
+Race Active places a strong and uncompromising emphasis on the safety of our entire community.

 No matter the event, please ensure that you adhere fully to the safety instructions and guidelines of the venue you’re attending.
-In most cases, your visit will begin with a safety briefing, where a member of staff will explain the role you and the venue operator must play in order to create a safe, fun environment for all.
-Please give this briefing your full attention.
+In most cases, your visit will begin with a safety briefing, where a member of staff will explain the role you and the venue operator must play in order to create a fun but safe environment for all.
+Please give these briefings your full attention!